gabrielTor/Recipe_react_webpage_PI/README.md

 **Environment Variables**

-To run this project, you will need to dwonload postgreSQL and add the following environment variables to your .env file:
+To run this project, you will need to dwonload postgreSQL, create database named "food" and add the following environment variables to your .env file:

 **API**